Pedram-Rajaei/SSN-DNN-JAX/README.md

 <article id="example-1">
 <h3>II.
 Brief Death Implicit Association Task (BDIAT)</h3>
 <p>
-  Here, we demonstrate an application of SSM-DNN in BDIAT task.
-For this dataset, the observation is RT across 360 trials of task, as describe here.
-There are 23 participants in total, where we know whether the participant is from CTL (healthy) or Major Depressive Disorder (MDD) group.
-We consider each participant data as a trial, thus, we have 23 trials in our task and the number of sampels per trial is 360.
-For each trial, the label can present either MDD or CTRL group.
+  In this study, we demonstrate the application of the SSM-DNN framework to behavioral data collected from the D-IAT task.
+Each observation consists of reaction time (RT) data recorded across 360 sequential trials.
+The dataset includes 23 participants, each stratified into either the High Suicidal Ideation (High SI) or Low Suicidal Ideation (Low SI) group based on ecological momentary assessment scores.
+For modeling purposes, we treat each participant’s data as an individual trial, resulting in 23 trials in total, with each trial comprising 360 time-ordered RT samples.
+Each trial is labeled according to the participant’s SI group—High SI or Low SI.
 </p>
-<p>The observation dimension is 1, and we use a random walk model as the
-state process.
-Here, SSM works as adaptive smoother.
-The DNN is a 1- dimensional CNN with 2 layer of convoltuin and max-pooling.
-We use a cross-validation scheme to assess prediction accuracy along with sepecificty and sensvicity of our model.
-We compared our model with DNN alone, and other modeling frameowkr such as XXX and YYY, and found our model can reach higher prediction accuracy with a more balanced specificity and senisivity.
-Different steps of the framework implementation using SSM- DNN can be found here:</p>
+<p>The observation dimension is one, and we model the latent state process using a random walk.
+In this framework, the state-space model (SSM) functions as an adaptive smoother over the observed reaction times.
+The deep neural network (DNN) component is implemented as a one-dimensional convolutional neural network (1D-CNN) consisting of two convolutional layers followed by max-pooling.
+To evaluate model performance, we use a cross-validation scheme that assesses overall prediction accuracy, as well as specificity and sensitivity.
+We compare the SSM-DNN model against a baseline DNN (without the SSM component) and alternative state of art modeling frameworks such as pre trained ResNet.
+Our results show that SSM-DNN achieves higher predictive accuracy while maintaining a better balance between specificity and sensitivity.
+A detailed breakdown of the SSM-DNN implementation steps is provided here:</p>
 <ul>
     <li><a href="Neural_Network_for_Classification_Task.py">Neural Network for Classification Task</a>: Demonstrates how to implement and train a neural network for EEG data classification and visualize its performance.
     </li>